Edmonton councillor defends using $44K in taxpayers' money for MBA degree

-In a tweet posted Thursday morning, a few hours after CBC reported on his MBA plans, Dziadyk said he will reimburse the City of Edmonton for two-thirds of the tuition — about $44,000 — money he originally intended to take from his ward budget.
+In a tweet posted Thursday morning, a few hours after CBC reported on his MBA plans, Dziadyk said he would reimburse the City of Edmonton for $11,687, money he had already used from his ward budget.

 Edmonton city councillor Jon Dziadyk is defending his decision to use taxpayers money to help cover his $67,000 tuition for an Executive MBA program at the University of Alberta.

 "I do understand that the tuition could be concerning to some people," Dziadyk said.
 "It's an expensive degree."

 The first-term councillor said he was paying 35 per cent of the tuition — about $23,000 — and planned to use his ward budget to cover the remaining 65 per cent, or about $44,000.

 Dziadyk said that the ward budget is intended to help a councillor perform his or her duties.